 - a.
 Despite a Roman edict to destroy all the works of the New Testament, the early church fathers (one generation after the Apostles) have quoted the New Testament extensively... - b.
-We have 39,289 direct NT quotes from the church fathers. - c.
-All but 11 verses of the NT can be reconstructed from these quotes. - d.
-This supporting evidence makes it nearly certain that the NT manuscript evidence we have is accurate to the original writings.

-4. How is the original reconstructed?
+We have 39,289 direct NT quotes from the church fathers - c.
+All but 11 verses of the NT can be reconstructed from these quotes - d.
+This supporting evidence makes it nearly certain that the NT manuscript evidence we have is accurate to the original writings - 4.
+How is the original reconstructed? - a.

-- a.
 Scholars can use all of the manuscript evidence and the church father citations of the same, to get an extremely accurate understanding of what the originals must have contained. - b.
-Statistically there is only a minor variance between all of the source evidence, making reconstruction of the original text a simple process for most of the New Testament.

-5. How accurate is the reconstruction?

-- a.
-Of the supposed 200,000 "errors" found in the manuscripts, only 1/60 are even remotely significant (about 55 total are significant to any degree). - b.
-We can objectively conclude that the New Testament is at least 99.5% accurate to the original writings, and probably much higher than that. - c.
-Of the 0.5% that is doubtful, none of the passages affects a single doctrine of the Christian faith. - d.
+In reality, there is statistically a very small variance between all of the source evidence, making reconstruction a simple process - 5.
+How accurate is the reconstruction - a.
+Of the supposed 200,000 "errors" found in the manuscripts, only 1/60 are even remotely significant (about 55 total) - b.
+We can conclude that the New Testament is at least 99.5% accurate to the original writings, and probably much higher than that - c.
+Of the 0.5% that is doubtful, none of those passages affects a single doctrine of the Christian faith. - d.
 The substance of the New Testament is certain.
 This can be said of no other ancient book in the world. - c.
 Question 2: Is the New Testament Historically Reliable? - i.
 Did the major events portrayed in the New Testament actually happen? - ii.
-Is the basic New Testament storyline fact or fiction? - iii.
+Is the basic storyline present fact or fiction? - iii.
 Historical tests will reveal that the New Testament is factual and reliable (following chapters answer each of the seven questions on pg.
-231. - d.
-Are the New Testament documents early?

-- i.
-All New Testament books were written before 100 A.D.
-Early church fathers were quoting the completed texts from 95-100 A.D. and the original writings had to precede the quotations (table 9.1, pg.
+231 - d.
+Are the New Testament documents early? - i.
+All New Testament books were written before 100 A.D. (early church fathers were quoting them between 95-100 A.D., so they much pre-dated those (table 9.1, pg.
 236). - ii.
-Most, if not all, New Testament writings were written prior to 70AD.
-None of the authors mention the predicted destruction of the Jewish temple.
-The Jews lost their country, their capital city, and their temple that had been the center of their national heritage for more than 1000 years!
-Surely this fact would have been mentioned if they were written later. - iii.
-Many New Testament books were composed before 62 A.D. (within 30-years of Jesus' death) since Paul was executed in 62 A.D.
-This necessitates that all fourteen of his epistles, Luke, Acts, Mark, and Matthew were completed before his death. - iv.
-Some of the New Testament books were written in the 40's and used sources from the 30's meaning they were composed in the same decade that Jesus was crucified. - v.
-In one of Paul's earliest writings, he effectively challenges readers to test his account of Jesus's death and resurrection.
-Specifically, Paul told his audience to go ask other known eyewitnesses who would confirm his account of the facts. - vi.
-Scholars have identified approximately 40 creeds that began as oral accounts of the Christian faith which would have pre-dated their inclusion in the New Testament writings.
-These creeds were considered the best means of learning and communicating Christian truth in a predominantly illiterate culture.
+Most, if not all, were actually written prior to 70 A.D. because none of the authors mentions the predicted destruction of the Jewish temple.
+The Jews lost their country, their capital city, and their temple that had been the center of their national heritage for more than 1000 years! - iii.
+Many New Testament books were composed before 62 A.D. (within 30-years of Jesus' death) since Paul was executed in 62 A.D (all of his epistles, and Luke-Acts, plus Mark and Matthew by extension). - iv.
+Some of the New Testament books were written in the 40's and used sources from the 30's, the same decade Jesus was crucified. - v.
+In one of Paul's earliest writings, he effectively challenges readers to test his account of Jesus's death and resurrection by telling them to go ask other known eyewitnesses who would certainly confirm his account. - vi.
+Scholars have identified approximately 40 creeds that began as an oral account of the Christian faith that had to pre-date their inclusion in the New Testament books.
+These creeds were the best means of learning and communicating in a predominantly illiterate culture.